hsway/librarycloud-tutorial/README.md

 ##Intro

-This code and accompanying tutorial will allow you to create a basic library-flavored "search box" web page.
+This code and accompanying tutorial will allow you to create a basic library-flavored "search box" web page (some might even call it a web application).
 Search results are returned from Harvard's [LibraryCloud](https://wiki.harvard.edu/confluence/x/FoJUC) API.
 These materials are intended as an introduction to APIs and how to use them in client applications.

 Inspired by [David Weinberger](http://hyperorg.com/misc/myFirstApiScript/myFirstAPIScript-HarvardLibCloud/myFirstApiScript_article.html).